 When they did launch, they developed a marketing strategy to feature WooCommerce Payments across the website.
 The team anchored the WooCommerce Payments landing page in the main site navigation and invested in search ads, resulting in a 10x boost in traffic to the payments page overnight.
 And in the first month post-launch, marketing banners and hero placements on the Woo Marketplace drove almost a third of payments page traffic.

 4. Integrate payments into the customer experience

 For Xero, in-app messaging in the dashboard has performed especially well.
-In February 2016, the team launched the first in-app communication to help boost awareness and drive engagement of its Stripe payments service.
-They saw a 1000% increase in the number of Stripe connections that month compared to the average of the previous six months.
+In February 2016, the team launched its first in-app communication to help boost awareness and drive engagement of its online Stripe payments service.
+They saw a 1,000% increase in the number of Stripe connections that month compared to the average of the previous six months.
 They continue to optimize their in-app communication to ensure they reach the right customers at the right time with the right message.

 5. Experiment with owned and paid channels

 Take advantage of the marketing channels at your disposal to reach your target customers.
 Owned channels, like your emails, blog, social media accounts, website, and dashboard, are free and easy to experiment with.
 Other channels are more costly, like paid retargeting, paid search, or display ads, requiring a dedicated budget to pursue.
 Test different approaches to see what works best for your audience.